 What Certain Types of Cracks Might Mean

 Some cracks could indicate certain types of problems.
 For instance, a step crack on a cinder block or brick wall could mean that water will leak into your house.
-A step crack is exactly what it sounds like; it’s a crack in the cement between the bricks.
+A step crack is a crack in the cement between the bricks.
 Another type of potential problem is a long, horizontal foundation crack, which can be a sign of serious problems with the foundation.
-It’s one of the biggest reasons that foundations leak, and it’s also one of the reasons that foundations can buckle.
+It’s one of the biggest reasons that foundations leak, and it’s one of the reasons that foundations can buckle.
 Vertical cracks can mean that the footings on the foundation are broken.
 If the footings are broken, then a very specific foundation crack repair must be made.
 This will involve digging down to the footings to find the foundation crack.

 Address Cracks Before They Become a Bigger Problem